All you need to know about the Icelandic Lopapeysa, the hype around this sweater, and why it is a good idea to have one!

 The good news is that Lopapeysas are readily available in near all corners of the country.
 Dozens of shops sell them in downtown Reykjavík, and you can even find them in local farmer markets in smaller towns.
 The bad news is they might set you back with a couple of hundred dollars or so.

-If you want a truly authentic hand-knitted Lopapeysa, it is strongly recommended to check out the Hand Knitting Society store in Reykjavík, where you would surely and most definitely find what you’re looking for.
+If you want a truly authentic hand-knitted Lopapeysa, it is strongly recommended checking out the Handknitting Association store in Reykjavík, where you would surely and most definitely find what you’re looking for.
 They have all the colors, sizes, and shapes that could ever exist and in the slight chance you simply cannot find the perfect fit, you’re more than welcome to order one handcrafted just for you!
 You receive the sweater with the name of the person that made it for you, guaranteed authenticity of your purchase, as well as supporting the local hand-knitting association!
-A Lopapeysa like this would cost around 15-30,000 ISK (or about $150-200).
+A Lopapeysa like this would cost around 25-30,000 ISK (or about $190-230).

 If you’re short of money or simply want to go another route, why not head towards some favorite local thrift shops.
 Spúútnik, Kolaportid, and Gyllti Kötturinn are good places to start hunting for some good deals.